 Pip is supported by a wider team of Welfare Officers at the club in Paula Satchwell and Sue Humphreys.

 WCPSC Child and Vulnerable Adult Safeguarding Policy Statement

-Everyone involved in sport has a responsibility to ensure that children and young people are able to enjoy themselves in a safe and non-threatening environment.
-The ASA have produced Wavepower to assist in safeguarding and protecting children in our sport.
-As a Swim 21 accredited club WCPSC has adopted Wavepower in full.
+Swim England have produced Wavepower, a comprehensive guidance and policy document, to assist in the safeguarding and protecting of children in our sport.
+As a Swim England accredited club, WCPSC has adopted Wavepower in full.

-To view ASA Wavepower click here.
+To view the Wavepower guidance click here.
 This provides all information and guidance relevant to swimmers, parents and officials.

-In order to achieve this, WCPSC abides by the ASA Wavepower policy and procedures, and
+In order to achieve our commitments, WCPSC abides by Swim England’s Wavepower policy and procedures, and agrees to:

-- Recognise that all children participating in the organisation (regardless of age, gender, race, religion, sexual orientation, ability or disability) have a right to enjoy their involvement in aquatics in a safe environment and be protected from harm.
+- Recognise that all children and vulnerable adults participating in the organisation (regardless of age, gender, race, religion, sexual orientation, ability or disability) have a right to enjoy their involvement in aquatics in a safe environment and be protected from harm.

-- Ensure that all individuals who work with children in the organisation, whether paid or voluntary, provide a positive, safe and enjoyable experience for children.
+- Ensure that all individuals who work with children and vulnerable adults in the organisation, whether paid or voluntary, provide a positive, safe and enjoyable experience for children.

-- Appoint a welfare officer with the necessary skills and training as outlined by the ASA who will take the lead in dealing with all child safeguarding matters raised within the organisation.
+- Appoint a welfare officer with the necessary skills and training as outlined by Swim England who will take the lead in dealing with all child and vulnerable adult safeguarding matters raised within the organisation.

 - Ensure that the welfare officer’s name and contact details are known to all staff, members and parents of members.